canjs/can-connect/readme.md

 using the lower-level "Data Interface".

 By `typed` data we mean data that is more than just plain JavaScript objects.
-For example, we might to create `todo` objects with a `isComplete` method:
+For example, we might to create `todo` objects with an `isComplete` method:

 ```
 var Todo = function(props){